-The Control Plans shall be reviewed by the Department and, upon approval, sent to all the appropriate wall companies.
-The companies shall be provided with a set of control plans, roadway plans and foundation report.
-This action shall be accomplished as soon as possible but not later than the 60% Plans.
-A copy of the transmittals to the wall companies shall be sent to the DSDO or SDO as appropriate.
-The proprietary companies shall acknowledge receipt of the invitation package.
-If they choose to participate they shall provide design plans for the retaining walls and submit the plans for review as prescribed in the invitation letter.
+The Control Plans must be reviewed by the Department and, upon approval, sent to all the appropriate wall companies.
+Provide a set of control plans, roadway plans and foundation report to the wall companies no later than by the 60% Plans submittal.
+A copy of the transmittals to the wall companies must be sent to the DSDO or SDO as appropriate.
+The proprietary companies must acknowledge receipt of the invitation package.
+If they choose to participate they must provide design plans for the retaining walls and submit the plans for review as prescribed in the invitation letter.